MicroStrategy/embedding-sdk-docs/docs/add-functionality/add-event.md

 #### Description

-Raised when the authoring or edit mode of dossier is closed.
+Raised when the authoring or edit mode of dashboard is closed.

 #### Content